SophiaKleistKarlson/visual-analytics/README.md

 # visual-analytics
-This is the repository containing my visual analytics portfolio assignments.:)
+This repository contains my visual analytics portfolio assignments.
+Please go into the seperate folders to see python scripts, requirements, bash scripts and data.